fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 Beyond that, the choice gets a bit less binary and seems to come down to developer preference.
 But here are a couple of notes that might help in making a decision.

-For elements that need to “animate in” on page load—say, an alert—or when newly added to the DOM—such as items in a to-do list—an `animation` with `keyframes` feels the better choice.
+For elements that need to “animate in” on page load such as an alert, or when newly added to the DOM such as items in a to-do list, an `animation` with `keyframes` feels the better choice.
 This is because `transition` requires the presence of two CSS rules, leading to dedicated JavaScript to grab the element and apply a class, whereas `animation` requires only one and can move between initial and final states automatically including inserting a delay before starting.

-For animations that involve many frames, use `@keyframes` and `animation`.
+For animations that involve many frames; control over the number of iterations; or looping… use `@keyframes` and `animation`.

 For utility classes and classes that get added by JS to _existing, visible_ elements following an event, either approach could be used.
-Arguably `transition` is the slightly simpler CSS to write so if it covers your needs it may be preferential.
-Then again, you might want to reuse the animations applied by those classes for both existing, visible elements and new, animated-in elements, in which case you might feel that instead using `@keyframes` and `animation` covers you for all situations.
+Arguably `transition` is the slightly simpler and more elegant CSS to write if it covers your needs.
+Then again, you might want to reuse the animations applied by those classes for both existing, visible elements and new, animated-in elements, in which case you might feel that instead using `@keyframes` and `animation` covers more situations.

 ## Performance